Italian Somaliland: Italian East Africa (1936–1941)

 By 1935, Mogadishu began to serve as a major naval base and port for the Italians.
-Then Prime Minister of Italy Benito Mussolini regarded Greater Somalia (La Grande Somalia) as the crown jewel in Italy's colonial empire on the continent.
+The then Prime Minister of Italy, Benito Mussolini, regarded Greater Somalia (La Grande Somalia) as the crown jewel in Italy's colonial empire on the continent.
 He viewed himself less as an invader than as a liberator of the occupied Somali territories, including the Ogaden region, to which the Ethiopian Empire laid claim.
 On this basis, he justified his plan to invade Ethiopia.
 In October 1935, the southern front of the Second Italo-Abyssinian War was launched into Ethiopia from Italian Somaliland.
 The Italian General Rodolfo Graziani commanded the invasion forces in the south.
 Over 40,000 Somali troops served in the war, mostly as combat units.
 They backed up the over 80,000 Italians serving alongside them at the start of the offensive.
 Many of the Somalis were veterans from serving in Italian Libya.
 During the invasion of Ethiopia, Mogadishu served as a chief supply base.

 In June 1936, after the war ended, Italian Somaliland became part of Italian East Africa (Africa Orientale Italiana) forming the Somalia Governorate.
 The new colony of the Italian Empire also included Ethiopia and Eritrea.
 To commemorate the victory, an Arch of Triumph was constructed in Mogadishu.

 From 1936 to 1940, new roads were constructed in the region, such as the "Imperial Road" from Mogadishu to Addis Ababa.
 New railways (114 km from Mogadishu to Jowhar) and many schools, hospitals, ports and bridges were also built.